saira2021skipq/SkipQ/Sprint4/README.md

 * Secret that holds our credentials for Github

 ![developer-settings.png](images/secrets-manager.png?raw=true "Title")
-Perform the following actions in your development environment:

 ### AWS Roles
 Make sure you have access to following aws roles